 The No Child Left Behind Act requires a comprehensive needs assessment be conducted and strategies developed on how to support academic achievement.
-Ahfachkee Indian School's assessment was incomplete.
+Yakama Nation Tribal School did not have a complete assessment.
 As a result, the school did not have an adequate plan in place to ensure students' educational achievement.

-In addition, school officials had not administered any formal English language learner (ELL) assessment.
-As a result, ELL students may not have been properly identified and may not have received the additional support necessary to help them achieve academically.
+In addition, school officials had not previously administered an English language learner (ELL) assessment, which would have identified students needing additional language support.1